Home / Digital Commerce Blog - Blackbit / New White Paper: The Importance of User Experience

 New White Paper: The Importance of User Experience

-The design of an online shop must withstand numerous requirements: In addition to the aesthetic aspects, it must fit your brand and your company, but also meet the challenges of an online shop, its technical foundations and all the criteria of modern user experience.
+The design of an online shop must fulfil numerous requirements: In addition to the aesthetic aspects, it must fit in with your brand and your company, but also meet the challenges of an online shop, its technical foundations and all the criteria of the modern user experience.

 Erfahren Sie in unserem White Paper alles zur Usability Ihres Onlineshops

-Only if you keep the shopping experience as pleasant and easy as possible for your users and offer them the best possible experience on their digital journey, they will be happy to come back.
+Only if you keep the shopping experience as pleasant and simple as possible for your users and offer them the best possible experience on their digital journey will they want to come back.
 The more successful user stories there are, the more successful your online shop will be.

-In our white paper, you will learn what makes a good user experience and what questions you need to ask yourself as a shop owner:in order to identify gaps in usability, optimise your online presence and increase your conversions.
+In our white paper, you can find out what makes a good user experience and what questions you need to ask yourself as a shop operator in order to identify gaps in user-friendliness, optimise your online presence and increase your conversions.

 The term user experience (UX) refers to a holistic approach that encompasses the entire user experience that a user experiences when using a product.
-Recent studies show how important the UX is in the field of e-commerce: 75% of all Internet users judge the credibility of a company solely on the basis of the design of its website.
-Companies that excel in design even increase their sales twice as fast as their competitors (The McKinsey Design Index - McKinsey & Company).
-So if you can keep the buying experience as pleasant and easy as possible for your customers, and also create excitement, this is crucial to the success of your business.
+Recent studies show just how important UX is in the field of e-commerce: 75% of all internet users judge the credibility of a company based solely on the design of its website.
+Companies that are characterised by outstanding design even increase their sales twice as fast as their competitors (The McKinsey Design Index - McKinsey & Company).
+So if you manage to keep the shopping experience as pleasant and simple as possible for your customers and also create enthusiasm, this is of crucial importance for the success of your company.

-What is a good user experience based on and how do you increase the usability of your online shop?
+What is a good user experience based on and how do you increase the user-friendliness of your online shop?

 A good user experience is based on four pillars: